CosmicScale/PSBBN-Definitive-English-Patch/README.md

 ### Fat PS2 console models SCPH-3000x-500xx:
 If your console boots to the regular OSD or freezes, it means that your drive has not been recognised or you are experiencing a hardware issue.
 You should check the following:
-1. If using **PSBBN**, make sure you are using an official Sony Network Adapter; 3rd-party adapters are not supported
+1. If using **PSBBN**, make sure you are using an **official Sony Network Adapter**; 3rd-party adapters are not supported
-2. Ensure the network adapter and drive are securely connected to the console
+2. Ensure the network/HDD adapter and drive are securely connected to the console
-3. Check that the connectors on the console and network adapter are clean and free of dust/debris
+3. Check that the connectors on the console and network/HDD adapter are clean and free of dust/debris
 4. If using a SATA mod, make sure it has been installed correctly
 5. Try using a different HDD/SSD
 6. Try using a different IDE converter/SATA mod
-7. Try a different official Sony Network Adapter
+7. Try using a different official Sony Network Adapter or 3rd-party HDD adapter
 8. Try a different PS2 console

 ### Early (SCPH-10000–18000) and Slim (SCPH-700xx) Consoles